 Is now part of Simpson Millar LLP.
 Specialises in all aspects of education law, children’s rights, health and community care law.

 A niche education law practice.
-They act for children, parents, students, teachers and professors.

 A firm of specialist claimant personal injury solicitors, they also have some of the country’s leading clinical negligence, employment and human rights teams.